wengandrew/fast-formation/urop/meeting_notes.md

 - Discussion
   - **Do this after you complete a draft of the results section**.
-  - Due to time constraints, you are not expected to provide a super insightful analysis (though that would also be great).
-The expectation is that you think about the results you present and share your thoughts here.
+  - Due to time constraints, you are not expected to provide a super insightful analysis (though you are obviously encouraged to do so).
+The expectation is that you think about the results you present and share your thoughts in this section.
   - Limitations
   - Assumptions
   - Future Work